geodes-sms/RelisGraphicTest/README.md

 # for Linux

-- after the git clone, you can this run the file 'build_test.sh'
+- after clonning this project, you can this run the file 'build_test.sh'

 # for Windows